JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/snauditpromise2.png)

 ## 7. Make development partnership agreements public
 Southwark has made an often repeated [committment](https://www.southwarknews.co.uk/news/southwark-councils-new-policy-will-stop-developers-copping-out-of-affordable-housing-obligations/) to transparent viability assessments.
-This transparency should be extended to all development related documents, including development partnership agreements with private developers.
+This transparency should be extended to all development related documents, including development partnership agreements (DPAs) with private developers.
 These contain the same categories of information as viability assessments and determine the public benefits a scheme will deliver.

 Last October we requested a copy of the Council's partnership agreement with British Land for the [gargantuan Canada Water redevelopment plans](http://35percent.org/canada-water/#british-land-masterplan-site) (46 acres of Council freehold land, more than 3000 new homes).
 After two and a half months it was [released](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908), in heavily redacted form - all financial and viability details, affordable housing provisions, pubic open space requirements and developer's protected profit levels are completely redacted.